gitlabhq/gitlabhq/doc/user/project/import/github.md

 the case the namespace is taken, the repository will be imported under the user's namespace that started the import process.

+The importer will also import branches on forks of projects related to open pull requests.
+These branches will be imported with a naming scheume similar to GH-SHA-Username/Pull-Request-number/fork-name/branch.
+This may lead to a discrepency in branches compared to the GitHub Repository.
+This is expected.

 ## Importing your GitHub repositories

 The importer page is visible when you create a new project.